usethesource/rascal-website/docs/Tutor/API/index.md

 #### Pitfalls

-* This approach requires that functions with the same name are grouped together in the source file. (_to-TODO-want (broken link)_)
+* This approach requires that functions with the same name are grouped together in the source file.
 * You need to run the tutor compiler before errors in the documentation tags are detected.